Female Condoms: Where To Find & How To Use - ONE®

 3. Now, just how do you tell which is the inner ring and which is the outer ring?
 This one’s easy: the outer ring is at the open end of the condom, and the inner ring is…well, inside the condom.
 Simple enough, right?
 Next, you will want to squeeze the center of the inner ring, until it looks like it’s in the shape of a loosely drawn number eight.
 Insertion can be a little awkward until you get more accustomed, so make sure you’re in a comfortable position, and have applied a liberal amount of silicone or water based lubricant for an extra smooth ride.

-4. Once you are ready to insert, push the inner ring back to the opening of the cervix or into the rectum slowly.
+4. Once you are ready to insert, push the inner ring back to the opening of the cervix slowly.
 It may be hard to tell for sure, but there should not be a significant amount of “slack” remaining outside your body (just about an inch).
 For most people, if you’re pushing on the end of the inner ring that’s closest to you, insertion should probably be as deep as the beginning of your knuckle.
 If you’re experiencing any pain or discomfort, remove the condom, discard it and start again with a new one.
 Your sexual health and wellness should not be painful or uncomfortable, and the barrier method is most successful when appropriate safety measures are taken.

 5. Ready to start your sexual experience?
 During the insertion process, you will want to firmly hold the outer ring of the condom to make sure it doesn’t slip or become inserted itself.
 If it does, you know the mantra: discard and start again with a new one, just to be safe.
 And hopefully it’s a great sexual experience, at that!